sriramgkn/sriramgkn.github.io/about.md

 permalink: /about/
 ---

-Physics graduate student at [UWaterloo](https://uwaterloo.ca) and [Perimeter Institute](https://perimeterinstitute.ca), and earlier an engineering physics undergrad at [IITM](https://www.iitm.ac.in) in India. check out the projects section for past work.
+I'm a physics graduate student at [UWaterloo](https://uwaterloo.ca) and [Perimeter Institute](https://perimeterinstitute.ca), and earlier an engineering physics undergrad at [IITM](https://www.iitm.ac.in) in India.
+Check out the projects section for past work.

-Currently into the subject of "quantum learning theory", central question being - what is the complexity of learning properties of a quantum state prepared in an experiment? the problem also goes by the name "tomography" for its conceptual similarity to imaging tech.
+Currently I'm into the subject of "quantum learning theory", central question being - what is the complexity of learning properties of a quantum state prepared in an experiment?
+The problem also goes by the name "tomography" for its conceptual similarity to imaging tech.

-Also currently - seeking opportunities to build experience in the production and deployment of ML systems in real-world settings.
+Also currently - seeking opportunities to build experience in production and deployment of ML models in real-world settings.

 please feel free to reach out at: [sriramgk98@gmail.com](mailto:sriramgk98@gmail.com)